What Is a Construction Punch List?

 Punch List Example

 Punch lists are used in projects of all sizes, and usually, the list size is proportional to the project’s size and complexity.
 This punch list example is taken from a small single-home construction project to demonstrate how a punch list can be structured.
-However, keep in mind that a punch list will be much, much longer for large commercial developments.
+However, remember that a punch list will be much longer for significant commercial developments.

 Punch List Example